peter-angelov/ls/README.md

           - check if user can add adress
           - check if user can add paymen method

-During testing, the browser console is monitored for errors.
+During the testing the browser console is monitored for errors.

-Testing is performed (based on requirement) on latest versions of Chrome, Firefox, Microsoft Edge (on Windows), Safari (on Mac), Mobile and Tablet (Browserstack real devices or on physical devices - if available).
+Testing is performed on latest versions of Chrome, Firefox, Microsoft Edge (on Windows), Safari (on Mac), Mobile and Tablet (Browserstack real devices or on physical devices - if available).

 Go to [Issues](https://github.com/peter-angelov/ls/issues) to see the submited bugs and suggestions.